linsight/react-keyboard-event-handler/README.md

 - Modifier keys only work well with common keys a-z.
 OS and/or browsers use other combinations for other purposes.
 For example, `cmd + right` is used as the shortcut to navigate 'forward' in some browsers.
 - Modifier keys are themself common keys.
 You can handle key event of single 'ctrl' key with `handleKeys=['ctrl']`;

-### Key alias
+### Key set alias

-Key alias provide any easy way to specify common key sets.
+Key set alias provide any easy way to specify common key sets.
 It is useful when you want to handle multiple keys and put all handling logic for each key inside the handler callback function.

 ```